juanjonol/Xcode-Update/README.md

 This script uses `xcodes list` to search for Xcode versions, so anything that hides the Xcode version from `xcodes` will work.
 For example, the Xcode version could be placed on an "Archived" subfolder.

+### How do I change the directory where Xcode versions are installed?

+With the environment variable [`XCODES_DIRECTORY`](https://github.com/RobotsAndPencils/xcodes/pull/126).

 ## Support

 If you have a problem, create an [issue][1].
 Pull request are welcome, but keep in mind that this script is heavily tailored to how I want ot to work, so I don't intent to change its behaviour too much (unless I'm convinced otherwise).